 Healthy Relationships is a five-session, small-group intervention for men and women living with HIV/AIDS.
 It is based on Social Cognitive Theory and focuses on developing skills and building self-efficacy and positive expectations about new behaviors through modeling behaviors and practicing new skills.

-The Centers for Disease Control & Prevention (CDC), in collaboration with UT Southwestern Medical Center and Danya, is proud to announce the availability of newly revised materials for the Healthy Relationships intervention.
+The Centers for Disease Control & Prevention (CDC), in collaboration with UT Southwestern Medical Center, Danya, and members of the CDC technical assistance provider network, is happy to announce the availability of newly revised materials for the Healthy Relationships intervention.

 We strongly recommend that the selection of staff to attend a Healthy Relationships Training of Facilitators (TOF) training follow the following guidelines: